You may be a 3 trillion company...... SC notice to WhatsApp on privacy policy

 The top court said that people have grave apprehensions that they will lose their privacy, and it is our duty to protect them.

-A bench headed by Chief Justice S A Bobde issued notice to the government and the Facebook-owned app on an interim application filed by Karmanya Singh Sareen in a pending petition of 2017.
+The apex court issued notice to the government and the Facebook-owned app on an interim application filed by Karmanya Singh Sareen in a pending petition of 2017.

-The apex court said people value their privacy more than the value of the company which might be in trillions.
+Senior advocate Shyam Divan, appearing for the petitioner, argued that the messaging app was applying lower standards of privacy for Indians and they be barred from sharing data with Facebook.

+The bench observed, "We are impressed by Mr. Divan''s argument that it was proposed before us that a data protection law would be brought into force.

-WhatsApp told the top court that Europe has a special law on privacy and it will also follow if India has a similar statute.
+Senior advocate Kapil Sibal, appearing for WhatsApp, contended that Europe has a special law (General Data Protection Regulation) and it will follow law if the Parliament makes it a similar law.

+The bench, also comprising Justices A S Bopanna and V Ramasubramanian, said that citizens have great apprehension about loss of their privacy and they think that their data and chats being shared with others and it has to be looked into.

+The Centre told the apex court that the social media apps cannot share data of users and data must be protected.